top of page

 This journey demands flexibility, resilience, and a sense of adventure.
 The Arctic is unpredictable: ice may block a channel, storms may shift our schedule, or wildlife encounters may invite us to linger.
 You will find authentic seamanship and the satisfaction of being part of a small crew sailing through one of the planet’s last great wildernesses.

-When you sail the Northwest and the Northeast passages, you step into the traditions of explorers who have gone before — not as a passenger watching from the sidelines, but as an active participant part of the crew.
+When you sail the Northwest Passage, you step into the traditions of explorers who have gone before — not as a passenger watching from the sidelines, but as an active participant part of the crew.
 Conditions will be demanding, with long days, Arctic weather, and the unpredictability of ice and sea.
 But so are the rewards: teamwork, discovery, and memories forged in one of the most remote and legendary regions on Earth.

 Do I have to have sailing experience?